ekawahyu/contiki/examples/conectric/README.md

     +-> Routing Table indicator

 ### Show interface table (`IT` - Interface Table)
 By default, the USB Router is configured to join multicast channels and assigned with unicast addresses.
 If no interface table is available, this command returns nothing.
-An open channel starts with `0xFF` is a multicast channel, followed by a multicast group.
-Any interface that is assigned with `0xFE80` is a unicast address.
+Any interface starts with `0xFF` is a multicast channel, followed by its multicast group address.
+Any interface assigned with `0xFE80` is a unicast address.

     IT
     IT:0:fe.80::54.53